probotics2018/PRRCounter/README.md

 ## Necessary Tools

-..*A Heroku Account
++ A Heroku Account
-..*A Windows 7 Computer
++ A Windows 7 Computer

 ## Instructions for installing and deploying PRRCounter on a Windows computer